 Developing your MVP

 The MVP methodology is a popular approach in the product development process.
-It helps businesses develop products more streamlined and efficiently by breaking down the product development process into smaller, more manageable steps.
+It helps businesses develop products more streamlined and efficiently by breaking down the development process into smaller, more manageable steps.

-MVPs are typically created in the early stages of the product development process, and it involves several steps, including:
+It is typically created in the early stages of the product development process, and it involves several steps, including:

 1. Identifying the problem or need your product solves